dagster-io/dagster/docs/docs-beta/docs/guides/deploy/index.md

 This section is about self-hosting Dagster.

 :::info
-To deploy to Dagster+, see the [Dagster+ getting started](/dagster-plus/getting-started) guide.
+To deploy to Dagster+, see the [Dagster+ getting started guide](/dagster-plus/getting-started).

-To migrate from self-hosted to Dagster+, see TK.
+To migrate from self-hosted to Dagster+, see [Migrate from self-hosted to Dagster+](/dagster-plus/deployment/migration/self-hosted-to-dagster-plus).
 :::